14 of the Best Cocktail Bars in Raleigh, N.C.

 Honoring the artistry of traditional mezcal and craft cocktails, Gallo Pelón is N.C.'s first Mezcaleria specializing in exotic mezcals and hand-crafted cocktails.
 Gallo Pelón can be found above its sister restaurant Centro in downtown Raleigh—you'll climb the stairs to the left just inside the Centro door and find a bar with a few seats and tables and shelves packed tightly with spirits.
 A small outdoor space, with mural-painted walls and hanging lights, makes for perfect date nights.

-A place for the whiskey fanatic (more than 300 varieties available), the craft beer fan, the cocktail enthusiast and more, Dram & Draught is a go-to favorite for the drinks, of course, but also for the massive garage doors that open to the outside on days with beautiful weather.
+A place for the whiskey fanatic (more than 300 varieties available), the craft beer fan, the cocktail enthusiast and more, Dram & Draught is a go-to favorite for the drinks.
 Another added bonus?
-It's just across the street from one of the oldest restaurants in Raleigh, Char-Grill, a classic burger and shake spot that's open late.
+It's right by one of the oldest restaurants in Raleigh, Char-Grill, a classic burger and shake spot that's open late.

 Cary's newest neighborhood bar, SideBar was opened by owner Matthew Bettinger in Feb. of 2018 in downtown's Mid-Town Square.
 Conveniently located directly next to Pizzeria Faulisi and a few steps away from Bond Brothers Beer Company, spring for a Primm's Cup to enjoy on the outside patio or post up at the bar inside to try the deliciously-frothy Whiskey Sour.

 This subterranean drinking den, featuring classic and contemporary cocktails, is the brainchild of James Beard Award-winner chef Ashley Christensen.
 Down a flight of stairs just around the corner from two of Christensen's eating spots (Chuck's and Beasley's Chicken + Honey), you'll find friendly service, a laid-back vibe, strong drinks and lots of comfortable, dark leather seating.
-A great date spot or place for small groups, you'll have your choice of some of Raleigh's best cocktails, including the Proud Teaser—Elijah Craig 12-Year Bourbon, pineapple, lemon and vanilla syrup—and the Noble Savage—Fair Game apple brandy, Amaro Montenegro, honey and absinthe.
+A great date spot or place for small groups, you'll have your choice of some of Raleigh's best cocktails, including the Jane Taylor—reposado tequila, creme de violette, coconut cream, cucumber and lime—and The Foxtail—Jamaican rum, rum agricole, strawberry, orgeat and lime.

 A family-owned institution for more than 50 years, the double doors of the now-fabled Angus Barn swung wide in June of 1960.
 Today, more than 20,000 nights and 13 million customers served later, the Angus Barn is known for an impressive wine list, gracious hospitality and a cozy, rustic ambiance (and still serves 22,000 steaks per month).
 Upstairs, the Wild Turkey Lounge—a first-come, first-served bar and dining area—is filled with leather sofas, plush chairs and small tables that make it equally great as a happy hour spot or place to dine with a small group.
 Live piano music seven nights a week, paired with extensive wine and spirits lists, help give the Wild Turkey Lounge a unique casual, yet elegant, atmosphere.